 Rumors have long suggested that Samsung is working on adding an under-display front camera to its phones, a feature that's already appeared in the ZTE Axon 20 5G.
 Should the Note 21 finally adapt this feature, that would mean the front of the phone could have a completely notchless display.

-Past Galaxy Note models have used curved displays, so we'd imagine that'll stay the same here too, since it helps make large devices, as we imagine the Note will use, fit better into users' hands.
+Past Galaxy Note models have used curved displays, so we'd imagine that'll stay the same here too, since it helps make larger devices fit better into users' hands.

 Samsung Galaxy Note 21 display